 Generally speaking, this leads to much less volatility in pricing and capacity, though networks are not as flexible.

-In terms of revenue, it’s am approximately $45 billion market, while the wider U.S. truckload market is closer to $800 billion.
+In terms of revenue, it’s an approximately $50 billion market, while the wider U.S. truckload market is $875 billion.

 Here’s an overview of how an average hub-and-spoke LTL network operates.

 Local drivers (AKA city or pick-up and delivery (P&D) drivers) head out each morning to deliver shipments from their local terminal.